gesellix/gioui-dialog/SPEC.md

 - List of all `Choices` with clickable selection buttons
 - "Other..." input field as last line when `AllowCustomEntry=true`
 - Pre-selected default as highlighted selection
-- UX: Scrollbar for many entries, buttons as usual
+- UX: Scrollbar automatically shown for many entries (displays ~3 items at once), buttons as usual

 ---